tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 # Update History

 This repository has been created on April 26, 2018.
-After this repository was created, the information has continued to be updated.
+After this repository was created, the information has continued to be grown now.

 [TOP](#top)